awreece/codearcana/content/management/apologies.md

    frustrated.
 In the future, I'll make sure to sync up with you about the status beforehand."

-But there are a lot of ways I used to accidentally screw up apologies.
+But there are a lot of ways I used to accidentally screw up apologies:
-Here are some apology tips:

  - _I explained 'why' I acted that way._